Azure/azure-sdk-for-android/sdk/communication/azure-communication-chat/README.md

 User access tokens enable you to build client applications that directly authenticate to Azure Communication Services.
 Refer [here](https://docs.microsoft.com/azure/communication-services/quickstarts/access-tokens) to learn how to create a user and issue a User Access Token.

-The id for the user created above will be necessary later to add said user as a member of a new chat thread.
-The initiator of the create request must be in the list of members of the chat thread.
+The id for the user created above will be necessary later to add said user as a participant of a new chat thread.

 ### Chat Thread

 A chat conversation is represented by a chat thread.
-Each user in the thread is called a thread member.
-Thread members can chat with one another privately in a 1:1 chat or huddle up in a 1:N group chat.
+Each user in the thread is called a thread participant.
+Thread participants can chat with one another privately in a 1:1 chat or huddle up in a 1:N group chat.

 ### Chat operations